Repair vs Total Loss: How Insurance Decides Your Car's Fate

 Don't sign any release prematurely.
 Once you accept a settlement and sign a release, you typically forfeit your right to seek additional compensation — including diminished value claims.

-Also review your collision coverage policy details to understand exactly what protections you have before a loss occurs.
-And remember, your car insurance deductible will always be subtracted from any repair or total loss payout.
+Understanding how insurance adjusters evaluate your claim can also give you a significant edge when preparing your dispute.
+And remember, your deductible will always be subtracted from any repair or total loss payout.

 Smart Savings Made Simple!